zavanton123/android-notes/android-internals/10_android_internals.md

 ### System Server
-It is a process started by 'init' and forked from 'Zygote' System Server includes many managers (i.e. ActivityManager, WindowManager, PackageManager, etc.)
+It is a process started by 'init' and forked from 'Zygote' System Server starts many services
+(i.e. ActivityManagerService, WindowManagerService, PackageManagerService, etc.)
 Note: ActivityManager has a 'stack' of 'tasks' (i.e. app processes)
 Note: PackageManager resolves explicit and implicit intents.